-This bill amends Section 49-306 of the Idaho Code to introduce a new fee structure for Class D driver's licenses, specifically establishing a four-year Class D license fee of $35 for individuals aged 21 to 62 years, while also creating a separate fee of $30 for those aged 63 years and older.
-The bill outlines the distribution of these fees, with portions allocated to various funds, including the current expense fund, emergency medical services funds, driver training fund, and highway distribution account.
-Additionally, the bill includes several other fee adjustments and clarifications regarding the application process for driver's licenses and permits.
+This bill amends Section 49-306 of the Idaho Code, specifically addressing the fees associated with obtaining a Class D driver's license.
+The new legislation introduces a four-year Class D driver's license fee of $35.00 for individuals aged 21 to 62 years, while those aged 63 years and older will pay a reduced fee of $30.00.
+The bill also outlines the distribution of these fees to various funds, including the current expense fund, emergency medical services funds, driver training fund, and highway distribution account.
+Additionally, it establishes a fee structure for other types of licenses and permits, including instruction permits, duplicate licenses, and skills tests.

 Engrossment 1: 49-306